PatrickChen928/faitter/README.md

 Ready to join our social media community?
 Sign up now and start connecting with people around the world!

-[Sign Up](https://faitter.vercel.com/signup) - Join our community today!
+[Sign Up](https://faitter.vercel.app/signup) - Join our community today!

 ## Feedback

 We're constantly improving our app to provide the best possible experience for our users.
 If you have any feedback or suggestions, we'd love to hear from you!
-Please feel free to [contact us](#) with your thoughts.
+Please feel free to leave issues with your thoughts.

 Thank you for choosing our social media app.
 We look forward to seeing you online!